LaughinStock/ECE2112_SDA/README.md

 between streams and musical attributes like bpm, danceability_%, and energy_%.
 Which attributes seem to influence streams the most?

-For the comparison between bpm, danceability_%, and energy_%, the energy_% influences streams the most since at heart, people tend to listen to music to feel something maybe because of their emotional and physical reactions, maybe because of their social connections, rhythmic influence, and maybe to stimulate themselves.
+For the comparison between bpm, danceability_%, and energy_%. **Energy_% influences streams the most** since at heart, people tend to listen to music to feel something maybe because of their emotional and physical reactions, maybe because of their social connections, rhythmic influence, and maybe to stimulate themselves.
 And sometimes the energy music brings to them gives them these feelings.

-As it is because of that, it influences the streams the most since it has the closest value to zero and it is followed by acousticness_% and intrumentalness_%.
+Because of that, it influences the streams the most since it has the closest value to zero and it is followed by acousticness_% and intrumentalness_%.

 # 6. Platform Popularity

-This obective is divided into two parts, first is the comparison between spotify_playlists, spotify_charts, and apple_playlists.
+This obective is divided into two parts, first is the *comparison between spotify_playlists, spotify_charts, and apple_playlists.*
-While the second part comprises of every platform given in the dataset and compressed into one category to easily compare the final values.
+While the second part comprises of *every platform given in the dataset and compressed into one category to easily compare* the final values.

 The codes in regards to these parts are not placed in the repository due to the length of the lines of the code probably being too much for the viewer.
 So instead, the important lines of code are presented to show how the process goes.
 Because in the second part, there are four different